Pavlo-UK/Positioning/_pages/ebook/chapter1_what_is_positioning.md

 ---
+layout: default
 title: "📖 Chapter 1 — What Positioning Is"
-layout: default
 permalink: /ebook/ch1-what-positioning-is/
 ---

 # 📖 Chapter 1 — What Positioning Is
+_Positioning is the architecture of posture under pressure._
+_A discipline not adopted, but forged._
 _Author: Pavlo Protsenko_
-_A discipline not adopted, but forged._

 ---